 Some think the 50mm is the best usually it’s the 35mm, but some like it even wider.
 But I say, what about a 135mm?

-As photographers, we have a tendency to make little rules for everything or get caught up in beliefs that ultimately just limit our creativity.
-“Cropping is bad, 35mm is the perfect street lens, 50mm is boring, I only shoot wide open, that lens is too big, that lens is too small, that lens is too slow, manual focus is dumb, you shouldn’t chimp, micro-contrast isn’t a thing, there is no such thing as weather sealing.” etc. etc. etc.
+As photographers, we tend to make little rules for everything or get caught up in beliefs that ultimately just limit our creativity.
+“Cropping is bad, 35mm is the perfect street lens, 50mm is boring, I only shoot wide open, that lens is too big, that lens is too small, that lens is too slow, manual focus is dumb, you shouldn’t chimp, micro-contrast isn’t a thing, there is no such thing as weather sealing.” etc.

 You’ve heard all of them I’m sure, but really, why?
 Why are there rules, who cares?